IntellectualSites/PlotSquared/README.md

 For the end user, PlotSquared is packed with a tonne of cool features.
 It allows you to merge plots, and build together with your friends.
-You can also change a lot of plot specific settings in the form of flags.
-Such as: weather, time, game modes, pvp status.
+You can also change a lot of plot specific settings in the form of flags, such as weather, time, game modes, and PVP status.

 Whilst we provide a whole load of unique features, the biggest focus is to provide a lag-free and smooth experience.